Krernertok/name-app/README.md

 ## Installation

 Download the code and run `npm install` in the `/frontend` directory.
 The backend dependencies will be installed when the backend app is first run (see below for details).
-Create the names database by running the following commands in the `backend` directory:
+Create the names database by opening the Lein REPL in the `backend` directory and running the following clojure statements (the first line opens the REPL on the command line):

     lein repl
     (in-ns 'name-app.db)